-Outcome Measure: Increase the number of respondents that consume 3 to 5 servings of fruits and vegetables per day from 32% to 34% by 2025.
+Outcome Measure: Increase the number of respondents that consume three to five servings of fruits and vegetables per day from 32% to 34% by 2025.

-Baseline: Per the 2022 CHNA, 32% of the community reported that they consume more than 2 servings of fruits/vegetables per day.
+Baseline: Per the 2022 CHNA, 32% of the community reported that they consume more than two servings of fruits/vegetables per day.

-TACTICS PROGRESS for FY 2023 (1) Distribute and promote articles and education on healthy eating through social media.
-(1) Collected information from 1.
-Mendota, 2.
-Ottawa, and 3.
-Streator leaders and shared on Healthier LaSalle County webpage, OSF I-80 Facebook pages, and Live Well Streator Facebook page.
+TACTICS PROGRESS for FY 2024 (1) Distribute and promote articles and education on healthy eating through social media.
+Collected and shared information from 1.
+Lasalle, 2.
+Marseilles Mendota 4.
+Oglesby 5.
+Ottawa 6.
+Peru 7.
+Seneca 8.
+Utica leaders shared on Healthier LaSalle County webpage, OSF I-80 Facebook pages, and Live Well Streator Facebook page.
 (2) Increase pounds produced in community gardens.
-(2) OSF Mendota, Ottawa, and Streator gardens harvested 2,875 pounds of produce which was donated to local food pantries and Host a Healthy Kids U session quarterly 54 floral decorations given to local nursing homes.
+(2) OSF Mendota, Ottawa, and Streator gardens harvested 4,034.38 pounds of produce which was donated to local food pantries.
 (3) Increase offerings of the Healthy Kids U Program.
-Host a Healthy Kids U session quarterly (3) Although we did not hold an HKU session quarterly, the 1.
-Ottawa YMCA utilized HKU programming modules during their 2023 Kids Summer Camp.
-We also used modules in 2.
-Streator and 3.
-Mendota YMCA's Healthy Kids Day, April 29, 2023.
+Host a Healthy Kids U session quarterly (3) 1.
+Ottawa YMCA utilized HKU programming modules during their 2024 Kids Summer Camp.
+We also used HKU modules in 2.
+Streator YMCA's Healthy Kids Day, April 20, 2024.
+3.Streator's Liberty Fest-Kids Korner on June 29, 2024 4.
+Wenona Days event on August 8, 2024, and 5.
+LEASE Back to School Bash for students with disabilities event on August 15, 2024.6.
+Ottawa Elementary's Back to School event on August 19, 2024.
+7. LaSalle County Soil & Water Conservation event with 2nd graders at Shabbona Park in Earlville on September 19, 2024.
+8. Provided a healthy snack at Oglesby Summer Fun Fest for kids on June 15, 2024.
 (4) Conduct the Illinois Jr. Chef's Cooking School in three communities.
-(4) Participated in University of Illinois Extension's Illinois Jr. Chef classes in Streator, Ottawa, and Marseilles - 68 students
+(4) 1.
+Participated in University of Illinois Extension's Illinois Jr. Chef classes in Streator - 25 students, on June 26, 2024.
+2. Led Kids in the Kitchen cooking classes at the Ottawa YMCA July 15-18 and August 12-15, 2024